 eth0(check withip route | awk '/default/ {print $5}') - UDP port:

-51820(changeable, see template 7 obfuscation) - Keys: generated via
+51820(changeable and must be opened in the firewall; see template 7 obfuscation) - Keys: generated via

 wg genkey | tee server.key | wg pubkey > server.pub - Sysctl: